Tasers might compel police to use force, opponents say

-After less than a year on the job with Tasers, instances of use of force by state police has doubled.
+After less than a year on the job with Tasers, instances of use of force by the Massachusetts State Police has doubled.

 Department officials say the data could be misleading, because the devices were never fired in many cases, but civil rights advocates warn an overreliance on stun guns by law enforcement across Massachusetts and the U.S. could be part of a trend in which police reach for a weapon instead of using their words.